bencres/blog/README.md

 ## Usage of Materials

-Commercial usage of the contents of this repository is strictly prohibited, but users may do whatever else they want with the materials.
+All files in this repository are published under **educational**, **non-commerical** licenses.
+As such, commerical usage of any of these files is strictly prohibited.
-Commercial usage is banned specifically because all files in this repository are published on **educational**, **non-commercial** licenses.
+Any other usage is fine.